nurmuh-alhakim18/deploy-php/README.md

     ```bash
     cd /etc/nginx/sites-available/
     ```
-13. Run `sudo vim deployphp.net` and press `i` to input this configuration
+13. Run `sudo vim default` and press `gg` to move to the first line, then type `dG` to clear all text.
+After that press `i` to input this configuration
     ```bash
     server {
       listen 80;